Wouterdek/magic4pc/README.md

 # Building from source

+## The WebOS IPK
+Install Node.js v14.15.1, run `npm install` in `/webos/magic4pc/`, and then run `npm run pack` in `/webos/`.

+## The Windows app
-Requires Visual Studio 2019 with WinUI 3.0, Node.js, Enact and the LG webOS CLI development tools
+Install Visual Studio 2019 or later with WinUI 3.0 (and WindowsAppSDK), open up `/pc/magic4pc.sln` and publish the app with sideloading enabled.